jniltinho/peekaping/README.md

 🔗 Community terraform provider **[registry.terraform.io/providers/tafaust/peekaping](https://registry.terraform.io/providers/tafaust/peekaping/latest)**

+## Why Peekaping Is the Best Alternative to Uptime Kuma

+- API first architecture
+- easy to extend server architecture
+- Server written in golang that make it fast and lightweight using minimum RAM and CPU
+- high stability thanks to typed client and compiled golang
+- clean and modern ui design
+- flexible storage options: SQLite / PostgreSQL / MongoDB
+- API keys management and access control

 ## ⚠️ Beta Status

-**Peekaping is currently in beta and actively being developed.** While I am excited to share this project with the community, please note that:
+**Peekaping is currently in beta and actively being developed.**
+Please note:

-- The software is still undergoing testing and refinement
+- The software is still under active development
-- Some features may be incomplete or subject to change
+- Some features could be changed
 - I recommend testing in non-production environments first
 - Please report any issues you encounter - your feedback helps us improve!

-We encourage you to try Peekaping and provide feedback, but please use it at your own discretion.
-Your testing and feedback are invaluable to making Peekaping production-ready! 🚀
+Please try Peekaping and provide feedback, this is huge contribution for us!
+Let's make Peekaping production ready.

 ## Quick start (docker + SQLite)